top of page

 It’s communication —

-Awareness creates the first bit of room.
+Awareness creates the first bit of space to respond differently.

 This isn’t about “getting back to normal.”